hazelcast/hazelcast-reference-manual/src/IntegratedClustering/WebSessionReplication.md

 #### Session Clustering Requirements

-The following are required before enabling Hazelcast Session Clustering:
+The following are required before you can enable Hazelcast Session Clustering:

 -   Target application or web server should support Java 1.6 or higher.